Country name: conventional long form: Empire of Austenasia

 Legislative Branch: The Parliament of Austenasia is comprised of the House of Representatives (including the Prime Minister if not also a Representative) and the Monarch.

 Judicial Branch: Magistrates decide civil cases.
 In regards to criminal cases, Town Courts try misdemeanours, High Courts try second-class felonies, and the Imperial Court tries first-class felonies.
 Sentences are decided (some at their discretion, others within limits) by the Consuls.

 Religion: Christianity is the state religion of the Empire, but freedom of belief and worship is enshrined in the Constitution.

 Currency: Pound sterling (£)

-Languages: English is used for all official purposes and in everyday communication throughout the Empire, except in Axvalley where Portuguese is used for everyday communication and for domestic government.
+Languages: English is used for all official purposes and in everyday communication throughout the Empire, except in Axvalley and Shineshore, where Portuguese and Russian are used respectively for everyday communication and for domestic government.
 Swedish holds official status in New South Scotland, but is rarely used.

 Flag description: The Austenasian Star - a yellow background with five thick red lines going from the centre; one to the middle of the top side of the flag, one to the middle of the left side, one to the middle of the right side, one to the bottom-left corner and one to the bottom-right corner.